 * 86 Homicides

 With 86 homicides per 100,000 inhabitants, Cuidad Juárez is yet another Mexican city to appear on this list.
-It sits on the Rio Grande river and is home to 1.5 million people, which makes it the most populous city in the state of Chihuahua.
+It sits on the Rio Grande river and is home to 1.5 million people, making it the most populous city in Chihuahua.
 Although Cuidad Juárez is a major manufacturing center, it is also among the world’s deadliest places to live in and visit.

 6. Irapuato, Mexico

 Known as an agricultural and livestock-raising center, Irapuato is sometimes referred to as the World’s Strawberry Capital.
 However, it also has a murder rate of 81 per 100,000 people, so most tourists would probably prefer to stay away from its delicious fruits among other things.

 Turf wars between the Santa Rosa de Lima Cartel and the Jalisco New Generation Cartel usually cause increased criminal activity and killings.